udit-001/daily-wallpaper/README.md

 WshShell.Run chr(34) & "<path to dailywall.bat>" & Chr(34), 0
 Set WshShell = Nothing
 ```
-Copy the above code and paste it into notepad, then modify the `<path to dallwall.bat>` save it as "dailywall.vbs".
+Copy the above code and paste it into notepad, then modify the `<path to dailywall.bat>` and save it as "dailywall.vbs".
 Now add the above script in the Windows Task that you'll schedule to run daily.

 ## Features